 Uber rider verification rolls out in Chicago, 11 other cities Thursday

-Uber is rolling out a huge security upgrade across 12 cities Thursday, including Chicago.
+Uber rolled out a huge security upgrade across 12 cities Thursday, including Philadelphia.

-Uber is rolling out a huge security upgrade across 12 cities Thursday, including Chicago.
+Uber rolled out a huge security upgrade across 12 cities Thursday, including Philadelphia.

-VerSe Innovation, the parent firm of Indian news aggregator app Dailyhunt, has acquired the popular digital newsstand platform Magzter, the two said Thursday.
-The Bengaluru-headquartered startup has fully acquired Magzter, a New York-headquartered firm that counted Singapore Press Holdings among its backers.
-VerSe didn't disclose the financial terms of the deal.
+Serve Robotics, the Uber and Nvidia-backed sidewalk robot delivery company, debuted publicly on the New York stock exchange Thursday, making it the latest startup to choose going public via a reverse merger as an alternative path to capital needed to fund growth.
+The company, which spun out of Uber's acquisition of Postmates in 2021, hits the Nasdaq under the ticker "SERV" with gross proceeds of roughly $40 million -- "prior to deducting underwriting discounts and offering expenses," per regulatory filings -- at a share price of $4.
+Serve completed its reverse merger with blank-check company Patricia Acquisition Corp in August 2023, and at the same time secured $30 million in a round led by existing investors Uber, Nvidia and Wavemaker Partners, bringing its total amount raised at the time to $56 million.

-Clark's endorsement deal with Nike is set to dwarf her WNBA salary.
+Meta has begun rolling out its new AI assistant, which was built using the long-awaited Llama 3 LLM.
+You can use Meta AI on Facebook, Instagram, WhatsApp and Messenger, with support for the Quest platform coming soon.

 Surprise!
 It's rubber, and it never feels soggy under your feet.